heitorbonatto/heitorbonatto/README.md

 ### Hi there, welcome and thank you !

 ---
-I'm a fullstack developer and project manager.
+I'm a Data Scientist and Fullstack Developer.
 I have more than 5 years of experience in business consulting, e-commerce and logistics.
 Some of my favourite things are playing guitar, reading and learning new technologies.

 #### Connect with me:
 [![Linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://linkedin.com/in/heitor-bonatto)